 Liability coverage

-While liability coverage may seem simple, it can actually be quite complicated.
-Consider this example: You’re at a four-way stop near your house, and you accidentally hit another car in the middle of the intersection.
+While liability coverage may seem simple, it can be quite complicated.
+Consider this example.
+You are at a four-way stop near your home.
+And you accidentally hit another car in the middle of the intersection.
 Your insurance company will deal with the other driver’s insurance company to settle the claim.
 Because you are not responsible for the other driver’s damages, your insurance company does not have to determine fault, so they are not legally obligated to make you whole.

 There are different limits for liability coverage, but most states require drivers to have a minimum of 100/300/100.
 Some states require higher limits, especially if they drive expensive cars.
 Most states also require drivers to have personal injury protection, uninsured motorist coverage, and other optional coverage.
-In this case, you may have to opt for a higher coverage limit, but it’s definitely worth the extra money.
+In this case, you have to choose a higher coverage limit, but it is worth the extra money.

 Liability coverage also protects you if you cause an accident with an uninsured motorist.
 It helps pay for medical expenses or funeral costs if you’re injured or the other driver causes damage to your vehicle.
-Personal injury protection is another type of car insurance you might want to get if you’re not insured, or if you’re a student.
+Personal injury protection is another type of car insurance you may want to get if you are uninsured or if you are a student.
 You can also opt for a no-fault policy with this coverage.

 Collision coverage